freesewing/freesewing/markdown/dev/training/git/en.md

 The first thing you'll notice as we start using git, is that it does not require any sort of central components or server.
-Those of you who have trouble distinguishing between git itself and the popular git hosting services such as Github or Gitlab, should take a moment to appreciate this.
+Those of you who have trouble distinguishing between git itself and the popular git hosting services such as GitHub or GitLab, should take a moment to appreciate this.

 You don't need anything to use git.
 You can use it on your own, without collaborating with anyone.
 All you need to do is open up a terminal window.